 The part-time MA Art Psychotherapy course at the University of South Wales provides you with the fundamental training and skills to become a qualified Health and Care Professions Council (HCPC) Art Psychotherapist.
 You may be a graduate or already working in a related area and looking to qualify professionally.

 On the MA Art Psychotherapy course, you will benefit from training alongside trainee Music Therapists as well as participating in experiential and supervision groups.
 In addition, you will go out on placement in supervised and University-approved placement settings in the second and third years, and a pre-clinical experience placement in the first year.
-Read our Essential Guide to find out more.
+We are also running an Introduction to Art Therapy Foundation Course in July.

 In your first year of your Art Therapy training, you will participate in Infant Observation, providing you with a strong grounding in human development that will inform the rest of your studies.
 You will benefit from the use of the facilities on campus to support your learning and further develop your creative skills and art form.
 Experiential group, supervision groups and other University events, talks and discussions will provide insight into the principles, practices and application of Art Psychotherapy.